kinkerl/markdown2man/README.markdown

 To create a propper manpage out of a markdown formated file, the first heading(=====)  must be special. the first heading should be "Name" with only the name of the project as the content for the heading.

-The outfilename should be in the following format: <projectname>.<sectionnumber> The sectionnumber depends on your project.
+The outfilename should be in the following format: projectname.sectionnumber The sectionnumber depends on your project.
 If you dont know what to take, take 1.
 This is the section for general commands.
 As an example, the ouffilename for this project would be "markdown2man.1".